ibm-cloud-docs/vpc/pps-verify.md

 To verify connectivity to a Private Path service from the IBM Cloud console, follow these steps:

-1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login){: external} and log in to your account.
+1. From your browser, open the [{{site.data.keyword.cloud_notm}} console](/login) and log in to your account.
 1. Select the **Navigation Menu** ![Menu icon](images/menu_icon.png), then click **Infrastructure > Network > Private Path services**.
 1. Locate your new Private Path in the table and click the name of the service to show its Details page.
 1. Copy the CRN to your clipboard.
-1. Click the **Infrastructure** breadcrumb at the top of the page, then click **Virtual private endpoint gateways** in the Network section.
+1. Click **Infrastructure**, then click **Virtual private endpoint gateways** in the Network section.
 1. Create a VPE gateway to connect to your Private Path service using your Private Path CRN.
-For instructions, see [Creating a VPE gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway){: external}.
+For instructions, see [Creating a VPE gateway](/docs/vpc?topic=vpc-ordering-endpoint-gateway).
 1. Navigate back to the Private Path services for VPC list page and click the name of your Private Path service in the table.
 1. In the Connections section: